Best Scottsdale Golf Courses for Spring Trips

 5. Papago Golf Club

 One of the best spring golf values in the area.
-Near downtown Phoenix with a championship layout and sweeping desert views.
+Near downtown Phoenix, with a championship layout and sweeping desert views.

 6. Talking Stick Golf Club (O'odham + Piipaash)